 Marketing doesn't have to cost big bucks.
 Find out how to keep your marketing strategies smart and cost-effective.

-Small business marketing is about making your target customers aware of your products in focused, effective ways that are easy on the back pocket.
+Marketing is about making your target customers aware of your products in focused, effective ways that are easy on the back pocket.

 Increase positive word-of-mouth

-Word-of-mouth marketing is one of the most popular small business marketing options because of the credibility impartial third-party recommendations can lend a brand.
+Word-of-mouth marketing is one of the most popular marketing options because of the credibility impartial third-party recommendations can lend a brand.
 Another plus is that it is usually free.
 Simply focus on delivering excellent customer service, actively ask clients for referrals, and make sure you get on top of any complaints or service issues as soon as you can.

 Personalize the experience